mxagar/music_genre_classification/README.md

 mlflow run . -P hydra_options="main.project_name='music_genre_classification_prod'"
 ```

+We can also run **isolated project components locally**; for that, we need to `cd` to the selected component and execute `mlflow` with the corresponding arguments.
+The `README.md` of each component provides the necessary call.
+However, note that any component needs input artifacts created upstream to be executed successfully -- thus, these must have been already created and stored in the W&B servers.

-Since the repository is publicly released, anyone can **run the code remotely** as follows:
+Finally, since the repository is publicly released, anyone can **run the complete project code remotely** as follows:

 ```bash
 # Go to a new empty folder